-- 3.1 Since March, the following are of note: - Account has been taken of the Committee's and the Board's comments on the need to increase funding levels.
-In particular there is a new section 4.4 indicating that seeking to increase funding will be a key activity going forward. - ➤ The projects section has been both updated, and its focus altered slightly to concentrate more on a three year window than specific actions in the current year. - ➤ It should be noted that further changes will be made as appropriate once the unaudited accounts for this year are available - 3.2 It is proposed that, subject to any comments the Committee has on the finalised draft Plan at this meeting, it will be brought back to the Board at its June meeting, for final approval.
+- 3.1 Since consideration of previous versions of the Plan, the following are of note: - Account has been taken of the Committee's and the Board's comments on the need to increase funding levels.
+In particular there is a new section 4.4 indicating that seeking to increase funding will be a key activity going forward. - ➤ The projects section has been both updated, and its focus altered slightly to concentrate more on a three year window than specific actions in the current year. - ➤ The Chair's introduction has been amended slightly to stress that the Plan is a 'living document,' which will be refreshed as frequently as necessary to adapt to changing circumstances. - Annex 5.1 has been amended substantially to include a section on PriMaas and to reflect the Committee's desire that specific actions be more clearly defined. - 3.2 It is proposed that, subject to any comments the Board has on the finalised draft Plan at this meeting, it will be finalised and published.
 Thereafter it will be brought back on at least an annual basis for review and updating.